Castle To Cathedral To Cashmere

 Tower Hotel was possibly a 17th century stone defensible town lodging.
 Founded by Andrew Leslie of Glen of Rothes, it may have been a house of the Knights of St John.,

 The building at 42-46 High Street was the Red Lion Inn in the 18th century.
-The Inn that Dr Johnson reported having received his only poor meal in Scotland.
+The Inn that Dr Johnson reported receiving his only poor meal in Scotland.

 Red Lion close led to the stables.